In this article, I’ve collected and curated 200 of the most popular haircuts for men in 2023.

 Then, it “fades” up to the top of the head.

 The hair on top can be styled neatly or given a messy texture with gel, paste, or strong pomade.

-Sometimes, the faded haircut is mistakenly called the ‘military reg.’ haircut.
+The faded haircut is sometimes mistakenly called the ‘military reg.’ haircut.

 However, this is incorrect because each military service branch has different hair length regulations that can’t be generalized into one haircut for all.

 Very suitable for straight hair, the skin fade-high fade is a classic haircut that works independently or as a base for any edgy haircut.

 The high fade follows a line that goes straight back from the corner of the forehead.